colbyhoke/pandas-challenge/README.md

 # pandas-challenge
-Challenge chosen: PyCitySchools
+##Challenge chosen: PyCitySchools
-This Jupyter Notebook takes in CSVs about students, their grades, and their schools in a district and provides reporting.
+<br>This Jupyter Notebook takes in CSVs about students, their grades, and their schools in a district and provides reporting.
-CSVs are:
+<br>CSVs are:
-PyCitySchools/Resources/students_complete.csv
+* PyCitySchools/Resources/students_complete.csv
-PyCitySchools/Resources/schools_complete.csv
+* PyCitySchools/Resources/schools_complete.csv

 #--------------------------------------------------------------------------------------------
 OBSERVATIONS: